Assault and Aggravated Assault

 Attorney for Assault or Aggravated Assault in Pasco County, FL

-If you were charged with any type of assault or aggravated assault in Pasco County, then your case will be prosecuted at the courthouse in New Port Richey or Dade City, FL.
+If you were charged with any type of misdemeanor assault or felony aggravated assault in Pasco County, then your case will be prosecuted at the courthouse in New Port Richey or Dade City, FL.

 The criminal defense attorneys at the Sammis Law Firm have a second office located in New Port Richey, across the street from the courthouse at the West Pasco Judicial Center.